FREQUENTLY ASKED QUESTIONS

 All of our Young Actors at Strasberg Faculty are accomplished as both actors and instructors.
 Many have been teaching in the Young Actors programs for over 10 years and also teach in our adult Institute and NYU programs.

 Learn more about our Young Actors teachers on the New York Faculty page!

-We accept applications on a rolling basis, but recommend that completed applications be submitted as early as possible since programs can fill up.
+We accept applications on a rolling basis, but recommend that completed applications be submitted as early as possible since programs can fill up quickly.

-A: Congratulations!
-With the acceptance letter, you will also receive a registration form.
+Congratulations!
+With an acceptance letter, you will also receive a registration form.
 We recommend returning the paperwork and tuition payment quickly in order to reserve your child’s spot in the class.
-Their seat in the program will only be reserved once all paperwork is completed and tuition is paid in-full.
+Their seat in the program will only be reserved once all paperwork is completed and tuition is paid in full.

-A: Your child should be dressed to move!
-Long hair must be pulled back in a ponytail and jeans or other restrictive clothing should be avoided.
-Dresses and skirts are okay to wear as long as the child has leggings, tights, or a leotard on underneath.
+Your child should be dressed to move!
+Long hair must be pulled back out of the face and jeans or other restrictive clothing should be avoided.
+Dresses and skirts are okay to wear as long as your child has leggings, tights, or a leotard on underneath.

-A: We recommend your child brings or wears socks if they have any movement or dance classes.
-Students should also bring an packed, insulated lunch and a refillable water bottle.
-Teens and Young Adults should bring either their own lunch or money to pick up food nearby.
+We recommend your child bring or wear socks if they have any movement or dance classes.
+Students in grades 2-6 should also bring a packed, insulated lunch and a refillable water bottle.
+Students in grades 7-12 should bring either their own lunch or money to pick up food nearby.

 My child previously attended the program and I would like to sign them up for the next semester.
 Do they need to reapply?

 If your child previously attended the Young Actors Program at any time, they will not need to go through the application process again – even if they took a few semesters off!
 You may email [email protected] directly for a registration form.